Stripe Integration

 2. Normalize into PEAC format

-The normalizeStripeIntent() function extracts the relevant fields and maps them into the PEAC payment claim structure: rail, amount, currency, and settlement reference.
+The fromPaymentIntent() function extracts the relevant fields and maps them into PEAC commerce extension fields: rail, amount, currency, and settlement reference.

 3. Issue a signed receipt